 By using forwarding numbers, you can route any call — placed either to a toll-free or local number — to any center that is hosted on a secure and reliable network in any country that has dependable telecommunication hardware and allied services.

 VoIP: If you have a virtual toll free number connected to a UIFN call-routing system which in turn is linked to a fully integrated international call-forwarding system, the number may be dialed from anywhere the world over.
 However, this doesn’t come for free.

 This concept came into being in the late nineties and is now popular in the form of services like Skype — VoIP that is dominating a lion’s share of the global business telecommunications system today.
 VoIP functions on limited hardware and nominal start-up fees, making it the preferred choice for many businesses.

-UIFN: When you set up an international call-forwarding system, you need to consider an UIFN or Universal International Freephone Number first.
+UIFN: When you set up an international call-forwarding system, you need to consider a UIFN or Universal International Freephone Number first.
 Basically, this is a conventional toll-free number and comes with an extra digit as a prefix.
-The number is usually of 11 digits with businesses gaining a modified number for using throughout the world.
+The number is usually of 11 digits with businesses gaining a modified number for use throughout the world.
 This number is essentially the same as the original toll-free number that they have.
 This also assumes special significance when a business has vanity numbers as part of its branding exercise.

 Advanced Call Forwarding: Call forwarding is a conventional tool to forward incoming calls from one telephone number to another.
 Advanced call forwarding is about incorporating online centers for call management that use the concept of call forwarding to activate virtual numbers.
-These facilitate the generation of local international numbers to allow international customers, clients and business associates to initiate communications sans charges for long distance toll calls.
+These facilitate the generation of local international numbers to allow international customers, clients and business associates to initiate communications sans charges for long-distance toll calls.